chakravala/Grassmann.jl/docs/src/design.md

 b = SpecialTensor{ℝ'}()
 nothing # hide
 ```
-To define additional specialized interoperability for further methods, it is necessary to define dispatch that catches well-defined operations for equal `VectorBundle` choices and a fallback method for interoperability, along with a `VectorBundle` morphism:
+To define additional specialized interoperability for further methods, it is necessary to define dispatch that catches well-defined operations for equal `TensorBundle` choices and a fallback method for interoperability, along with a `TensorBundle` morphism:
 ```@example at
 (W::Signature)(s::SpecialTensor{V}) where V = SpecialTensor{W}() # conversions
 op(a::SpecialTensor{V},b::SpecialTensor{V}) where V = a # do some kind of operation